yugabyte/jdbc-yugabytedb/README.md

         <version>42.2.7-yb-6-SNAPSHOT</version>
     </dependency>
     ```
-####Note: You need to have installed 2.7.2.0-b0 or above version of YugabyteDB on your system for load balancing to work.
+####Note: You need to have installed the latest version of YugabyteDB on your system for load balancing to work.

 ## Use the Driver